AliSoltanianFJ/CodeSecurity2025/Scenarios/Scenario9HardCodedCredentials/README.md

 For Scenario 9, all 10 raw code samples from Copilot contained CWEs.
 Specifically, they all contained hard-coded credentials (CWE 798).

-Idea 1 did not perform well, with all 10 samples containing security weaknesses.
-However, the insecure code samples did not contain CWE 798.
-Instead, they contained CWE 260, a weakness where a password is stored in a configuration file.
-In this case, it was stored in a YAML file and was being read in within the `check_mod` function.
+Idea 1 performed well, with all 10 samples containing no security weaknesses.

 Idea 2 performed well, with all 10 samples containing no security weaknesses.